danilobml/gftools/README.md

 **gftools** is a lightweight Go package providing generic, functional-style utilities like `Filter`, `Map`, `Reduce`, `Find`, and predicate factories such as `GreaterThan`, `HasValue`, and `MatchRegex`.

-It’s designed for simplicity, readability, and safe use with Go generics.

 ---

 ## Features